jdg23-dev/react-github-finder/README.md

 - `npm start` to start the local server (this project uses create-react-app)

 Local web server will use the standard React's port 3000

+I would like to credit Brad Traversy for his tutorial course -React Front To Back- on Udemy.